Murder of John Lennon: Shooting

-One bullet missed Lennon and struck a window of the Dakota.
+The Lennons returned to the Dakota around 10:50 p.m.
+Lennon wanted to say goodnight to Sean before going to the Stage Deli restaurant with Ono.
+The Lennons exited their limousine on 72nd Street instead of driving into the more secure courtyard of the Dakota.
+They passed Chapman as they walked toward the archway entrance of the building.
+As they passed Chapman, Lennon glanced briefly at Chapman, seemingly recognizing him from earlier that day.
+Seconds later, Chapman drew his revolver from his coat pocket, aimed it at the center of Lennon's back, and fired five hollow-point bullets from a distance of approximately 9 to 10 feet.
+An eyewitness reported that Chapman called out "Mr. Lennon" and assumed a combat stance before firing.
+Chapman confirmed the combat stance in a 1992 interview with Barbara Walters, but testified at his 2008 parole hearing that he did not call out to Lennon.

 According to the autopsy, two bullets entered the left side of Lennon's back, with one exiting through his chest and lung and the other lodging in his neck, and two more bullets hit his left shoulder.
 Lennon, bleeding profusely from his external wounds and from his mouth, staggered up five steps to the lobby, crying, "I'm shot!
 I'm shot!"
 He then fell to the floor, scattering the cassettes he had been carrying.

-José Sanjenís Perdomo, the doorman, shook the revolver out of Chapman's hand and kicked it across the pavement.
+José Perdomo, the doorman, shook the revolver out of Chapman's hand and kicked it across the pavement.
 Concierge worker Jay Hastings first started to make a tourniquet, but upon ripping open Lennon's blood-stained shirt and realizing the severity of his injuries, he covered Lennon's chest with his uniform jacket, removed his blood-covered glasses, and summoned the police.
 Chapman removed his coat and hat to show that he was not carrying any concealed weapons and remained standing on 72nd Street, waiting for police to arrive.
 Underneath his coat, he wore a promotional T-shirt for Todd Rundgren's album Hermit of Mink Hollow.
 Perdomo shouted at Chapman, "Do you know what you just did?", to which Chapman calmly replied, "I just shot John Lennon."